CMHAAorg/cmhaa-website/site/content/_index.md

     padding_bottom: false
   - type: callout-image-text-cta
     callout_image: img/cmhaa_launch-panellists.png
-    callout_title: "Launch panel discussion: How do we create mentally healthy workplaces."
+    callout_title: "Launch panel discussion: How do we create mentally healthy workplaces?"
-    callout_description: On Tuesday, 13 October 2020, to mark the official launch of the Corporate Mental Health Alliance Australia, we brought together government and business leaders, industry experts, and employees for an informative, insightful discussion on the role of corporate Australia in championing a culture of good mental health in the workplace.
+    callout_description: To mark the official launch of the Corporate Mental Health Alliance Australia, on 13 October 2020 we brought together government and business leaders, industry experts, and employees for an informative discussion on the role of corporate Australia in championing a culture of good mental health in the workplace.
     callout_cta_text: Watch the discussion
     callout_cta_link: https://cmhaa.org.au/resources/launch-media-release/
   - type: our_members